cocos/cocos-docs/en/engine/event/event-emit.md

 The `type` is the event registration string. `func` is the callback to listen to when the event is executed.
 And `target` is the event receive object.
 If `target` is not set, then `this` in the callback refers to the object that is currently executing the callback.

 The event listener interface `on` can pass to the third parameter target to bind the caller of the response function.
-The following two calling methods have the same effect:
+Calling the following two methods would have the same effect:

 ```ts
 // Using Function Binding